JUDSYS/v1Spec/judsys-spec.md

 All JUDSYS-1 files **MUST** include all the necessary certificates, attribute certificates and revocation files for verifying the file in question.

-An exception is made to the root CAs which **MUST NOT** be included in any JUDSYS-1 file, as they **MUST** be a part of the apps themselves, preferably in the app's source code.
+An exception is made to the root CAs which **MUST NOT** be included in any JUDSYS-1 file, as they **MUST** be a part of the apps themselves, preferably in the implementation source code.

 # Certificates